 - Take good care of your residual limb and identify any pain, skin breakdown, skin irritation, or formation of new calluses. - Inspect all areas of your residual limb.
 Remember to inspect the back of your residual limb and all skin creases and bony areas.
 Regular inspection of your residual limb, using a mirror if needed, will help you identify skin problems and take action early. - Report any unusual skin problems or pain to a member of your Healthcare Team. - Any swelling, weight fluctuations and muscle changes will affect the size of your limb and the fit of your prosthesis.
+Body changes before, during and after pregnancy can affect fit.
+Discuss questions, concerns, and the fit of your prosthesis with your healthcare team throughout your pregnancy.
 If you maintain a proper diet, exercise regularly, and maintain your weight and muscle tone, you can minimize these changes.
-This will be your biggest lifelong challenge.
 Continue to work with your Healthcare Team to meet this challenge.
 You are not alone.
 There are resources available to assist you.